magento/knowledge-base/src/troubleshooting/general/magento-2.4.1-known-issue-unable-to-change-amazon-account-in-google-chrome.md

 ---
-title: Magento 2.4.1 known issue: unable to change Amazon account in Google Chrome
+title: "Magento 2.4.1 known issue: unable to change Amazon account in Google Chrome"
-labels: 2.4.1,Amazon Pay,Javascript,Magento Commerce,Magento Commerce Cloud,browser,cookies,known issues,troubleshooting
+labels: "2.4.1,Amazon Pay,Javascript,Magento Commerce,Magento Commerce Cloud,browser,cookies,known issues,troubleshooting"
 ---

 This article describes a known Magento 2.4.1 issue where customers get signed in to the previously used Amazon accounts instead of being suggested to log in, when using Amazon Pay during checkout.